argos-ci/jest-puppeteer/README.md

 Writing integration test can be done using [Puppeteer API](<(https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md)>) but it can be complicated and hard because API is not designed for testing.

-To make it simpler, an `expectPage()` is automatically installed and available, it provides a lot of convenient methods, all documented in [expect-puppeteer API](https://github.com/smooth-code/jest-puppeteer/tree/master/packages/expect-puppeteer/README.md#api).
+To make it simpler, [expect-puppeteer API](https://github.com/smooth-code/jest-puppeteer/tree/master/packages/expect-puppeteer/README.md#api) add some specific matchers if you make expectation on a [Puppeteer Page](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#class-page).

 Some examples: